 non-profit making organization

 non profit-making organization

-(As are non-profit organisation and not-for-profit organisation.)
+(As are non-profit organisation and not-for-profit organisation.
+See my post on non-life-threatening unselfconscious hyphens.)
 Of course, there are exceptions.
 Hyphens are omitted when the phrasal adjective begins with an adverb ending in -ly:

 professionally typed letter

 environmentally friendly products

 Here, the -ly adverbs necessarily modify the adjectives that follow them, so a connecting hyphen is redundant and, to a sensitive eye, unsightly.
 Since this is the English language, there are also exceptions to the exceptions.
 Hyphens are reinstated if the -ly adverb is part of a longer compound:

 Hyphens don’t enter the picture if the phrasal adjective consists of capitalised words or foreign phrases, unless the phrases are already hyphenated, in prefix form, or part of a longer compound:

 I heard the last phrase on RTE News on 21 June 2008, and idly wondered (as you do) whether the autocue had hyphenated it.

 A handy device is the suspended hyphen.
 Here, a hyphen is “hung” on the end — or, less frequently, the beginning — of part of a phrasal adjective, where there is an omitted element in a common series: